panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 When traces are enabled some of your requests contain traces and can be either looked at in the google cloud console or the traces explorer.

-To enable traces and instrumentation in nodejs apps with graphql and express you can use this example:
+To enable traces and instrumentation in Node.js apps with GraphQL and express you can use this example:

 ```ts
 import { HttpInstrumentation } from "@opentelemetry/instrumentation-http";